Home

 Elegant Showcase

-The DFT was built in 1927 as part of the original construction of the DIA.
+The DFT auditorium was built in 1927 as part of the original construction of the Detroit Institute of Arts.
 As you wait for a film to begin, it's easy to get lost in admiration for the different details of the auditorium.
 The dark blue and gold color scheme adds to the depth and intimacy of the theater.
-As you gaze around, you find mysterious faces, figures, and animals sculpted in the silver and gold detail of the walls, ceiling, and doorways.
+As you gaze around, you find mysterious faces, human figures, and animals sculpted in the silver and gold detail of the walls, ceiling, and doorways.

 The small spaces and hard surfaces add muffled, dreamlike echoes to the texture of the theater.
-Some carved-out stone at the top of each stairwell looks like fossil excavations.
-Look more closely and you'll see the names of artists who have inspired the setting—Beethoven, Bach and Mozart on one side, and Moliere, Shakespeare and Schiller on the other.
+Carved-out stone at the top of each stairwell looks like fossil excavations.
+Look more closely and you'll see the names of artists who have inspired the setting—Beethoven, Bach and Mozart on one side, and Molière, Shakespeare and Schiller on the other.

-Comfortable food smells greet you near the top of the stairs to the balcony level.
-The Crystal Gallery Café includes snack food like cookies and cake; different beverages; and full meals like salads, soups, and quiche.
+Comfortable food smells greet you at the top of the stairs to the balcony level.
+The Crystal Gallery Café includes snack food like cookies and cake; alcoholic and nonalcoholic beverages; and full meals like salads, soups, and quiche.
 The café makes the DFT a self-contained experience for patrons looking for just a dinner and a movie.
+It also adds a welcome touch of friendliness and relaxation after a serious DFT film.
+And it's a great place to spend the time between two DFT movies.

-The café is set in an airy, well-lit space that is ornamented with chandeliers, high vaulted ceilings, and streetlamp-style lighting.
-And although you can't take the food into the theater, the relaxed atmosphere of the café more than compensates, with its cushioned chairs, small round tables, and subdued air of conversation.
-The lights from the John R entrance to the DIA add dramatic shadows to the ceiling of the café.
+The café is set in an airy, well-lit space that is ornamented with chandeliers, high vaulted ceilings, and large windows that bring in much natural light.
+You can't take the food into the theater, but the relaxed atmosphere of the café more than compensates, with its cushioned chairs, small tables, and subdued air of conversation.
+At night, the lights from the John R entrance to the DIA add dramatic shadows to the ceiling of the café.

 Next Page: Sophisticated Surroundings